 Penalty: a fine of $5 000.

-(4) It is sufficient compliance with subregulation (3), in relation to any animal in a consignment to which an NLIS device is applied, if, within 24 hours after the animal is moved from the property, the purchaser updates the NLIS database in relation to the device by recording the following —
+(4) It is sufficient compliance with subregulation (3), in relation to any animal in a consignment to which an NLIS device is applied, if, within 48 hours after the animal is moved from the property, the purchaser updates the NLIS database in relation to the device by recording the information referred to in subregulation (3)(c) to (f).

-(a) the relevant PIC of the property from which the animal was moved;

-(b) the PIC of the property on which the animal is to be kept or slaughtered, or from which the animal is to be exported, by the purchaser;

-(c) the serial number of the transport document relating to the movement of the animal from the property;

-(d) the date the animal was moved from the property.

 (5) If, in relation to the purchase of a consignment of one or more animals from a saleyard, a purchaser does not give the saleyard operator a relevant PIC under subregulation (2), the purchaser must, within 24 hours after the consignment is moved from the saleyard, update the NLIS database by recording the following —

 (a) the species of animal;